better-care/fhir-connect-mapping-spec/README.md

 Future versions of this spec could reflect support for further data like: language, committer, subject and so on.

-Terminologies and coding systems can be references by:
+Terminologies and coding systems can be referenced by:

 | System | Identifier |
 |--------|------------|